bitprj/curriculum/Module4_Labs/Bubblesort.md

 <!--title={Bubblesort}-->

-# Bubblesort
+# Bubble Sort

-Bubblesort is the simplest of the four types of sorting algorithms we will be going over in this lab since it only uses swapping to sort through the entire list.
+Bubble Sort is the simplest of the four types of sorting algorithms we will be going over in this lab since it only uses swapping to sort through the entire list.

-### Implementation of Bubblesort:
+### Implementation of Bubble Sort:

 1. Compare the first two numbers, and if they are not sorted, then swap the two.
 2. Move on to the second and third values, compare the two numbers, then swap if necessary.